Intersections of the Ekedahl-Oort and Newton Strata of $\mathcal{A}_{5}$: Abstract

 \section{Abstract}

 The moduli space $\mathcal{A}_g$ of principally polarised abelian varieties of dimension $g$, defined over an algebraically closed field of characteristic $p >0$, is studied through various stratifications.
-The two most prominent ones are the Newton polygon stratification, based on the isogeny class of the $p$-divisible group of an abelian variety, and the Ekedahl-Oort stratification, defined by the isomorphism class of its $p$-torsion group scheme.
+The two most prominent ones are the Newton stratification, based on the isogeny class of the $p$-divisible group of an abelian variety, and the Ekedahl-Oort stratification, defined by the isomorphism class of its $p$-torsion group scheme.
 In general, it is not known how the strata of these two intersect.
-In this paper we study intersections of the Ekedahl-Oort and Newton polygon stratification in dimension at most $5$.
-We give an explicit description of the Ekedahl-Oort stratification of the supersingular locus $\mathcal{S}_{5}$, and describe other $p$-rank zero intersections of the two stratifications.
-For intersections of positive $p$-rank, we describe all such intersections in dimensions at most $5$.
-Our proofs use Oort's minimality of $p$-divisible groups, as well as related results of Chai-Oort and Harashita.
-The new approach used in this paper is an inductive argument, based on understanding the Ekedahl-Oort type of products of abelian varieties and using the known intersections in lower dimensions.
+In this paper we completely determine which of these intersections are non-empty in dimension five.
+As a consequence, we give an explicit description of the induced Ekedahl-Oort stratification on the supersingular locus $\mathcal{S}_{5}$.